carmencchow/cyclistic_casestudy/README.md

 <h2>4.
 Analyze</h2>

 The following visualizations were created in Tableau.
-Link to my Tableau dashboard is at the bottom of the page.
-Let's revisit the original business question:
+The link to my Tableau dashboard is at the bottom of the page.
+Let's revisit the original business question posed by Lily Moreno, Cyclistic's director of marketing.

 <h3 align="center"><i>How do annual members and casual riders use Cyclistic bikes differently?</i></h3>

+<b><i>Note</i></b>: For our analysis, we are filtering out rides that are under a minute or over 24 hours long, as well as rides with NULL station names and staton ids.
+The reduced the rows of data we will be analyzing from 5,715,482 to 4,178,369.

 <b>Number of Rides</b>

 The pie chart shows that a combined <b>4,178,369</b> (or 4.18 million) unique rides were taken by both groups from June 2023 to August 2024.
 Of these, rides by annual members made up <b>64.8%</b> (or 2.71 million) of the total number, and casual riders accounted for <b>35.2%</b> or 1.47 million rides.

 ![ridemembers](https://github.com/user-attachments/assets/f7cb498b-5e06-45d2-8f72-b694ecddbd9e)